Home Warranty Pre-Existing Conditions: What's Excluded and How to Avoid Denials

 7 Steps to Protect Yourself

 1. Get a professional home inspection before purchasing your warranty.
-A licensed inspector's report — typically costing $200–$500 — documents the operational status of every major system and appliance.
+A licensed inspector's report, typically costing $300 to $600 in 2026, documents the operational status of every major system and appliance.
 This becomes your baseline proof.

 2. Fix known issues before enrolling.
 If the inspection reveals a problem, have it repaired first.
 Keep all repair receipts and documentation as evidence that the issue was resolved before coverage began.

 3. Choose a warranty that covers unknown pre-existing conditions.
 This is a critical policy feature to shop for when comparing plans.
-Review the best home warranty companies of 2026 to compare providers on this specific clause.
+Review home warranty claim approval rates to compare providers on this specific clause.

 4. Disclose everything on your application.
 Withholding known issues can lead to claim denial and policy cancellation.
 Full transparency is always the smarter play.